 Animal School Visits in Doncaster and Nearby Areas

-Animal Club provides animal school visits Doncaster.
+Animal Club provides animal school visits in Doncaster.
 Our knowledgeable ranger will visit you along with a variety of wonderful creatures.
 Insects, rainforest, life cycle, evolution are just some of the topics on offer.
 Animal Club visit offers workshops to suit the National Science Curriculum for all key strategies.

-Also, a workshop from the Animal Club can be booked to enhance the learning in other subjects.
+Also, a workshop from Animal Club can be booked to enhance the learning in other subjects.
 For example, a visit from other species can help to be creative when doing both fiction and non-fiction in English.
 Geography is another subject where an animal workshop can inspire and ignite learners interest.
 Also, animal therapy is proven to help learners with emotional and behavioural difficulties or even to boots working morale in large groups.

 Animal school visits Doncaster and nearby offered to the early years, foundation, KS1, KS2, KS3 and KS4.
 We also deliver workshops and therapy session to special schools and inclusion units.
 We can assist Cubs in gaining the Animal Carer Activity Badge and Beavers the Animal Friend Badge by providing a workshop on keeping pets and working with rescue animals.